Kushalr3ddy/flipper-clone/README.md

 # flipper-clone
-flipper clone based around the raspberrypi pico board and some off the shelf parts this project uses circuitpython version 8.x and you will encounter issues if you use older circuit python 7.x or 6.x libraries
+flipper clone based around the raspberrypi pico board and some off the shelf parts
+\nthis project uses circuitpython version 8.x and you will encounter issues if you use older circuit python 7.x or 6.x libraries
 ### NOTE: only works if you are running each module/script separately
 the pico lacks the required pins to support both the oled menu + buttons and the below mentioned parts will be porting over this project to the pi zero w in near future